DigitalButlersOrganization/Nuxt-start-kit-v1/README.md

 <br/>

-- Two libraries are used for form validation: "@vee-validate/nuxt" and "yup".
+- Two libraries are used for form validation: "@vee-validate/nuxt" and "zod".
 <br/>
 <hr/>